Inflection point instability in Hartmann channel flow with variable electric conductivity: Direct numerical simulations

+The computational domain $[0, 6]\times[-L_y,L_y]\times[-1, 1]$ and the grid 128$\times N_y \times$128, clustered towards the walls, are used, with several values of $L_y$ and $N_y$ being tested in the solutions of linearized equations (see below) to detect possible three-dimensionality effects on the instability.
+The computational grid is uniform along the $x$ (streamwise) and $y$ (spanwise) directions and clustered towards the $z$-walls according to the coordinate transformations $z = \tanh{(A\xi)} / \tanh{(A)}$.
+Here $A$ is the coefficient determining the degree of clustering, and $\xi$ is the transformed vertical coordinate, in which the grid is uniform.
+In all calculations, we set $A=2$ to accurately resolve the Hartmann layers.

-The linearized equations for perturbations of the base state are solved to verify the conclusions of the linear stability analysis.
-Simulations are performed starting with random three-dimensional noise and continued until the growth rate of the most unstable mode could be accurately determined.
-The computational domain $[0, 6]\times[-L_y,L_y]\times[-1, 1]$ and the grid 128$\times N_y \times$128 clustered towards the walls are used, with several values of $L_y$ and $N_y$ being tested to detect possible non-two-dimensional effects.
-Solutions obtained at several sets of $(\Rey, \Ha, \varkappa)$ confirm the two-dimensional nature of the fastest growing perturbations and produce growth rates within 1\% of those predicted by the solutions of section \ref{sec:linear}.
+Two kinds of simulations are completed.
+In one, linearized equations for perturbations of the base flow state are solved to verify the conclusions of the linear stability analysis.
+Simulations are performed starting with random three-dimensional noise and continued until the growth rate of the most unstable mode can be accurately determined.
+Solutions obtained at several sets of $(\Rey, \Ha, \varkappa)$ confirm the two-dimensional nature of the fastest growing perturbations and produce growth rates within 1\% of those predicted by the linear stability analysis of section \ref{sec:linear}.